-If you have not ordered a whole genome sequence (WGS) test before and need further information on the process or training required in order a WGS test please refer to our guidance page on WGS for rare diseases.
+If you have not ordered a whole genome sequence (WGS) test before and need further information on the process or training required please refer to our guidance page on WGS for rare diseases.

 If you are supporting a family following the sudden unexplained death of a child (Test R441) please see our R441 clinical guidance before requesting tests.